sourcebox/midiutil/README.md

 ## Todo

-- Python 3 support
-- Testing on MS Windows platforms
+- Testing on Linux and MS Windows
 - Support for device names instead of numeric IDs
 - More options :-)